SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversioninfo.md

 Represent a version of a quote

-A quote is divided into one or more versions (or revisions, if you like), so a quote have 1..n QuoteVersions.

-A quote is divided into one or more versions (or revisions, if you like), so a quote have 1..n QuoteVersions.

-I.e. a QuoteVersion always have a quote.
+A quote is divided into one or more versions (or revisions, if you like), so a quote has 1..n `QuoteVersions`.
+A `QuoteVersion` always has a quote.

 Even if versioning is disabled, a single version will exist.
 When versioning is disabled, new versions are not created, but the only one is reused.